 SAN FRANCISCO - A federal judge in California on Nov.
 10 granted a motion to dismiss a complaint that sought to assign an "R" rating to any movie that depicts tobacco use because movies are "expressive works" and are entitled to protection under the First Amendment to the U.S. Constitution (Timothy Forsyth v.
 Motion Picture Association of America, et al., No. 16-CV-00935-RS, N.D.
 Calif.; 2016 U.S. Dist.
 LEXIS 156719).

-SAN FRANCISCO - A California federal judge on July 13 refused to dismiss claims asserted by delivery drivers for a food service company for violation of California's unfair competition law (UCL) and Labor Code, finding that their claims were sufficiently pleaded at the present stage of the case (Andrew Tan, et al. v.
-Grubhub Inc., et al., No. 15-cv-05128, N.D.
+LOS ANGELES - A California federal judge on Nov.
+8 refused to dismiss a former truck driver's claims for violation of California's unfair competition law (UCL) and Labor Code in relation to allegedly unpaid wages, finding that her employer's arguments on the inapplicability of California law could not be decided at the present stage of the case (Melody Montgomery v.
+New Prime Inc., No. 16-2131, C.D.
 Calif.; 2016 U.S. Dist.
-LEXIS 91071).
+LEXIS 155861).